Frequently Asked Questions¶

 The amount of fees a staker can earn in a given period is determined by multiple factors, including (1) the minimum fee rate set by the staker, (2) the number of active policies issued by users of the network to that staker, and (3) whether the staker has previously committed to being available for that period.
-See Service Fees (Pricing) for details.
+See Rewards and Service Fees for details.

 Q: How many Ursulas per period collect Inflation rewards (NU)?¶

 Every Ursula that is “online” and “available” will receive a cut based on the size of their stake proportional to the overall NU staked in the network and augmented by a time coefficient based on their remaining stake duration.

 Participation in WorkLock is now closed, but since NU is an ERC-20 token, it can be purchased through exchanges.

 Q: When/Why does a node operator need to use

 The period following stake termination or later, but before withdrawing escrowed tokens.
 Each node on the NuCypher network sends per period commitment transactions signalling continued commitment to providing service, and to calculation of NU rewards for prior periods (“minting”).
 At the final period of a stake, automatic minting will stop and intervention is required to complete the final minting calculation by calling

 Our guide is intended for Linux - we do not officially support Windows.